bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![Motor Teardown](/images/Car/Part5/MotorTeardown.png)

 The new brushes were installed (0.5" x 0.625" x 1.437" carbon brushes, part number 10-506221), and I bolted the motor back onto the diff.
 Wired everything up again, and..... nothing.
 Not a damn thing.
 The controller was confirmed working with the 'motor tester menorah', and the motor was confirmed working by wiring it up [directly to the battery](https://twitter.com/ViolenceWorks/status/1514020800919379969).
 Hey, at least the new brushes worked.
 This only meant the forward/reverse contactor as being the problem, which is odd because I can hear it clicking when changing directions on the dash.
+[Turns out this wasn't sufficient](https://twitter.com/ViolenceWorks/status/1514068438141964290), and I needed a 12V F/R contactor.

 <hr>